quicksilver-zone/quicksilver/icq-relayer/README.md

 ## Configuration

-The ICQ Relayer configuration is controlled by a single YAML file, the default path of which is $HOME/.icq/config.
+The ICQ Relayer configuration is controlled by a single YAML file, the default path of which is `$HOME/.icq/config.toml`.

+### Key management
+The ICQ Relayer uses a keyring similar to the [cosmos-sdk keyring](https://docs.cosmos.network/v0.46/run-node/keyring.html).

+To see all key management commands, run:

+    ./icq-relayer keys -h

+#### Add keys to the keyring
+To add a key to the keyring, use:
+    ./icq-relayer keys add my_relayer --keyring-backend test

+#### Show all keys
+To list all keys in the keyring, use:

+    ./icq-relayer keys list

+## Start icq-relayer
 The first run of `icq-relayer` will generate a mainnet compatible config file, if one is not present.

+### Init config
+To initialize the configuration, run:

+    ./icq-relayer init

+### Start relayer
+To start the relayer, use:

+    ./icq-relayer start my_relayer --keyring-backend test

 ## Changelog